Revisiting Intermediate-Layer Matching in Knowledge Distillation: Layer-Selection Strategy Doesn't Matter (Much): Abstract

 \section{Abstract}

 Knowledge distillation (KD) is a popular method of transferring knowledge from a large ``teacher'' model to a small ``student'' model.
-KD can be divided into two categories: prediction matching and intermediate-layer matching.
-We explore an intriguing phenomenon: layer-selection strategy does not matter (much) in intermediate-layer matching.
-In this paper, we show that seemingly nonsensical matching strategies such as matching the teacher's layers in \textit{reverse} still result in surprisingly good student performance.
+Previous work has explored various layer-selection strategies (e.g., forward matching and in-order random matching) for intermediate-layer matching in KD, where a student layer is forced to resemble a certain teacher layer.
+In this work, we revisit such layer-selection strategies and observe an intriguing phenomenon that layer-selection strategy does not matter (much) in intermediate-layer matching---even seemingly nonsensical matching strategies such as {\textit{reverse matching}} still result in surprisingly good student performance.
 We provide an interpretation for this phenomenon by examining the angles between teacher layers viewed from the student's perspective.
+Our work sheds light on KD practice, as layer-selection strategies may not be the main focus of KD system design, and vanilla forward matching works well in most setups.\footnote{The code is released at the following repo: \url{https://github.com/MANGA-UOFA/Layer-Selection}}